mannin35/CS-180-Project-5/README.md

 #### Interactions

-The run method within ApartmentsMessager interacts with all the other classes in the projects (i.e Store, User, AccountManager, Message, FileImportExport, Client, ConversationManager, ServerProcessor, and ResourceManager.)
+The run method within `ApartmentsMessager` interacts with all the other classes in the projects (i.e Store, User, AccountManager, Message, FileImportExport, Client, ConversationManager, ServerProcessor, and ResourceManager.)

+#### Testing

+Every test will implicitly test `ApartmentsMessager`, since this class is where the server is located.

+Applicable Test Cases:

+- Test 1: User Register
+- Test 2: User Login
+- Test 3: Buyer messages Seller through Stores
+- Test 4: Buyer messeges Seller through Search
+- Test 5: Seller messages Buyer through List
+- Test 6: Seller messages Buyer through Search
+- Test 7: Buyer blocks Seller
+- Test 8: Buyer becomes invisible to Seller
+- Test 9: Seller blocks Buyer
+- Test 10: Seller becomes invisible to Buyer
+- Test 11: Seller imports '.txt' file
+- Test 12: Buyer exports '.txt' file
+- Test 13: Buyer edits message to Seller
+- Test 14: Seller deletes message to Buyer
+- Test 15: Seller creates a Store
+- Test 16: User does not exist for Login
+- Test 17: User registers with comma
+- Test 18: User registers with existing username
+- Test 19: User logs in with incorrect password
+- Test 20: User does not enter buyer or seller when Registering

 ### Client

 #### Methods

-`main` - creates a Socket, PrintWriter, and BufferedReader, all of which connect with the server, ApartmentsMessager.
+`main` - creates a Socket, PrintWriter, and BufferedReader, all of which connect with the server, `ApartmentsMessager`.
 Then, it runs an infinite loop that takes input from the server.
 Each time it recieves an input, it calls the processCommand method.

 `createErrorMessage` - takes in a String message and displays it using GUI.
-This method is called whenever an error ocurrs in the Client class.
+This method is called whenever an error ocurrs in `Client`.

 `processCommand` - takes in a String commandHeader, BufferedReader reader, and PrintWriter writer.
 Inside this method is a swwitch statement, which has three different cases based on the commandHeader: "message", "options", and "input".